Niandra LaDes and Usually Just a T-Shirt: Background

 Frusciante joined the Red Hot Chili Peppers in 1988 at the age of 18, and released his first album with the group, Mother's Milk, the following year.
 The follow-up album, Blood Sugar Sex Magik, was recorded in an empty mansion where the band decided to live for the duration of recording.
 Frusciante adapted well to the environment, and often spent his time alone painting, listening to music, and recording songs that would eventually make up the first half of the album, Niandra LaDes.
 Blood Sugar Sex Magik was released on September 24, 1991, and was an instant success.
 The album peaked at number three in the U.S. and went on to sell more than thirteen million copies worldwide.
 Soon after the album's release, Frusciante became overwhelmed by the band's newfound popularity.
 He felt that the Red Hot Chili Peppers were too famous, and wished they were still playing small nightclubs like they were before he had joined.
 During Blood Sugar Sex Magik's promotional tour, Frusciante began using heroin and cocaine heavily.
 He and vocalist Anthony Kiedis often argued before and after performances.
 According to Kiedis, Frusciante purposely sabotaged the Saturday Night Live performance of "Under the Bridge" by playing the wrong intro for the song and out of key.
-His relationship with the band had become progressively more strained, and he abruptly quit during the Japanese leg of their world tour in 1992.
+He quit during the Japanese leg of their world tour in 1992.